New Zealand Traveller Declaration – Privacy statement

 NZCS is responsible for the security of the New Zealand border and the collection of revenue on taxable goods crossing the border.

 The Customs and Excise Act 2018 establishes NZCS and its roles and responsibilities.
-For NZCS questions in the NZTD online form for the trial programme, this form will be a legal document for the purposes of the Customs (Arriving Passenger and Crew Declarations) Rules 2018.
+NZCS’ questions in the NZTD online and paper forms are a legal document for the purposes of the Customs (Arriving Passenger and Crew Declarations) Rules 2018.
 These rules set out the prescribed information travellers arriving in New Zealand must provide for their personal baggage or other effects to be deemed entered under section 75(1) of the Customs and Excise Act.

 Customs and Excise Act 2018 – New Zealand Legislation